 The presidency of Donald Trump is having a significant impact on international affairs, global alliances, the U.S. role in the world and on the status and politics of other countries.

-Join the Jackson School for its series of talks and discussions on the international impact of the Trump presidency, in Spring 2019.
+In Spring 2019, the Jackson School hosted A series of public talks and discussions on the international impact of the Trump presidency.

 Watch a few of the talks below: